 3. Practise Reverse Periodisation

 If your targeted cycling endurance events aren’t on your agenda anytime soon, it’s worth considering trying a new training method.
 Traditionally, cycling training follows a periodisation model, building your base initially before moving on to harder, race-style efforts to finish the programme.

-Adding somehigh-intensity interval trainingcan also help to supercharge your cycling training sessions, as doing short but intense intervals can increase your body’s ability to use oxygen during exercise, in turn, increasing your endurance.
-If you’re short on time, an hour of steady riding isn’t going to yield good results, so swap out the session for some HIIT instead and practice using that oxygen supply.
+If you’re short on time, an hour of steady riding isn’t going to yield good results, so swap out the session for some HIIT instead and practise using that oxygen supply.
 Balancing your sessions between long and slow rides and short, hard sessions will help you make the most of your available time.

 5. Figure Out Your Fuelling Strategy

 Long endurance rides require you to practise your nutrition.
 By getting the practice in you’ll learn what food and drinks work best for your body, allowing you to avoid any incidents on the day of the sportive.
 However, easy steady riding can easily ramp up your appetite, and fixating on that slice of cake at the end can easily lead to you overeating.

 Keep yourself fuelled throughout the ride with around 60g of carbs per hour, starting from the 40-minute mark, and aim to be drinking around 500-750ml of fluid an hour.